 Alabama DUI Penalties and Consequences for Multiple Prior DUI Convictions – Also, below you will see that for 3rd DUI or 4th DUI convictions in Alabama, the legislature looks at your LIFETIME record.
 This punishment scheme is similar to other states like Michigan, Texas and Florida.

-But, other states, like Georgia, utilize a 10-year lookback period (for assessing mandatory minimum criminal punishment) for all DUI offenses, with a DUI 4th offense being a DUI felony.
-Yet, like with an Alabama DUI arrest, Georgia calculates first offense DUI based on a 5-year lookback period.
+But, other states, like Georgia, utilize a 10-year look back period (for assessing mandatory minimum criminal punishment) for all DUI offenses, with a DUI 4th offense being a DUI felony.
+Georgia calculates a first offense DUI based on a 5-year look back period.